Event Dates

 - The venue is the epicentre of the pride celebrations, open air and complete with a gay village, stage and shows.

-- The Plaça de la Universitat is one of Barcelona’s central squares, at the border between the districts of Eixample and Ciutat Vella.
+- Plaça de la Universitat is one of Barcelona’s central squares, at the border between the districts of Eixample and Ciutat Vella.
 It is located at the intersection of Gran Via de les Corts Catalanes, Carrer d’Aribau and Ronda de Sant Antoni.

 - Stage Acts – Acts performing on the Placa Universitat stage include La Prohibida y Algora, Joanna Crass and Marjua Limon.